-Amber Romaniuk, founder of Nourish This Life, and I had the pleasure of participating in a soup sampling at Primal Soup Company down at the Kingsland Market.
-We also met Terry Lo, who is one of the most well-known foodies in Calgary.
+Soup Sampling has to be one of my favourite things to do!
+I had the amazing opportunity to sample Primal Soup Company’s soups down at the Market on Macleod.
+I also met Terry Lo, who is one of the most well-known foodies in Calgary.
 For a brief time, Executive Chef Duncan Li, who oversees both The Yellow Door Bistro and The Raw Bar at Hotel Arts, may well have been enjoying a Primal bowl of soup for lunch!

 What a great opportunity–while I was at the venue, I had the pleasure of interviewing Margaret Nemeth, owner and founder of The Primal Soup Co.
 She is a very successful entrepreneur, her personality is like a warm hug, and she makes the best soup in town!
 All of her soups are made from scratch, and they are also gluten-free, yum!

-Below is our interview; I think you’ll find it really interesting.
+Below is the interview; I think you’ll find it really interesting.
 You might just get some tips about how to make a fabulous soup, too!

 How long have you been making “Primal soups”?
 Tell us about Primal Soup Co.